rocker-org/rocker-versioned2/descriptions/cuda.md

 All three are CUDA compatible and will optionally take R version tags (`rocker/ml:4.0.5`) with the option of additional trailing CUDA version tag (e.g. `rocker/ml:4.0.5-cuda10.1`).

+See https://github.com/rocker-org/rocker-versioned2/wiki for details of available tags and images.

 ## Quick start